If you are interested in undergraduate research and preparing to attend graduate school, this program is for you!

 660-543-8830 / email@example.com

-Dr. McNair was nationally recognized for his work in the field of laser physics and was selected by NASA from a pool of ten thousand applicants for the space shuttle program.
-He was the recipient of three honorary doctorates and many commendations and awards.
+Dr. McNair was a recognized expert in the field of laser physics and was selected by NASA from a pool of ten thousand applicants for the space shuttle program, eventually becoming the second African American to fly in space.
+In addition, he was awarded three honorary doctorates and many commendations and fellowships.

-As a tribute to Dr. McNair, the United States Congress established funding for a new TRIO program - The Ronald E. McNair Postbaccalaureate Achievement Program.
+As a memorial to Dr. McNair, the United States Congress established funding for a new TRIO program–The Ronald E. McNair Postbaccalaureate Achievement Program.
 Its purpose is to prepare first-generation, low-income college students and students from groups underrepresented in graduate education for doctoral study and to help these students fulfill their educational dreams.